Anjlo/AFrame-Additions/Dragable/README.md

 'off' (Set on which button to stop dragging.
 Used in demo: 'mouseup')

-'color' (Set color on click.
-Use in demo: 'orange')
+'color' (Set color on an entity on click.
+Used in demo: 'beige')

+'color2' (set color on a dynamic-body entity.
+Used in demo: 'orange') dynamic-body is used in conjunction with donmccurdy's Aframe-Extras physics component.